 6. You need to eat every 2 or 3 hours.

-Ok, I know that you’ve been told that eating every 2-3 hour is ideal as it helps to “boost” metabolism, but not only is that false, but the need to eat every 2-3 hours is a sign that your blood sugar is disrupted.
+Ok, I know that you’ve been told that eating every 2-3 hours is ideal as it helps to “boost” metabolism, but not only is that false, but the need to eat every 2-3 hours is a sign that your blood sugar is disrupted.
 It is important to keep in mind that sugar comes in many forms, not just sweets, and the need to eat every 2-3 hours for energy or to avoid getting hangry is a good sign you are dependent on it.
 If you find yourself munching on breakfast at 8:00 am, a snack at 10:00 am, lunch at noon, another snack at 2:00 pm, dinner at 6:00 pm, and a late-night snack before bed just to get through the day, it is a very good sign that your insulin is resistant to sugar and you are unable to metabolize fat for energy.
-So, if you find yourself mindlessly snacking or constantly thinking about the next time that you will be eating, it is actually one of the leading signs you’re addicted to sugar.
+So, if you find yourself mindlessly snacking or constantly thinking about the next time that you will be eating, it is actually one of the leading signs you’re dependent on sugar.

 7. Once you start eating sugar you can’t stop.

 Although this one seems obvious, the inability to stop eating sugar once you start is one of the most common signs you’re addicted to it.
-The consumption of sugar, especially in excess over time, can really influence the body’s hormones, specifically insulin, leptin and ghrelin.
+The consumption of sugar, especially in excess over time, can really influence the body’s hormones, specifically insulin, leptin, and ghrelin.
 Insulin is responsible for managing the body’s energy level and need for more sugar, while ghrelin is the hormone responsible for telling the body when it is hungry or not.
 However, overconsumption of sugar can cause ghrelin to become less sensitive and therefore can lead up to over-consumption of sweets even when we are not hungry.
 So, the more you consume sugar the less sensitive your insulin and ghrelin become, and the more sugar you need to get that same sugar “high”.

 8. You feel irritable when you miss a meal.